 She also distributes diabetes test strip supplies to guests, is a case manager, a therapist and organizes and facilitates Art of Being’s intensive, expressive therapy program — her own creation.

-Genelle dispenses bus passes to guests three times a week and is the center’s leader when Sister Judy is out-of-town.
+Genelle dispenses bus passes to guests three times a week.
 And, she creates Wellspring’s monthly activity calendar and plans many of the center celebrations.
 She also hosts dance contests where she raffles off prizes.

-Currently, she supervises six social work interns at Wellspring who have greatly expanded the Wellspring’s capacity to serve its guests.
+Regularly, she supervises social work interns at Wellspring who have greatly expanded the Wellspring’s capacity to serve its guests.

 Genelle created Wellspring’s Guest Action Committee and oversees a social work intern who is in charge of advocacy work for the non-profit.
 Guests serving on the committee have campaigned for discount bus fares for low-income riders, also mobilizing others against fare increases proposed by the Regional Transit Board.